-What is this engagement about?
+What was this engagement about?

-In light of existing permitting requirements under the Mines Act¸ temporary rules were enacted to allow the use of unrecorded (available) water for mineral exploration and small scale placer mining activities without a WSA authorization, subject to new restrictions to protect the environment.
+In light of existing permitting requirements under the Mines Act, temporary rules were enacted to allow the use of unrecorded (available) water for mineral exploration and small scale placer mining activities without a WSA authorization, subject to new restrictions to protect the environment.

-How can my contribution make a difference?
+How will my contribution make a difference?

 Details of the Consultation: